moody00au/MamadeTarot/README.md

 # Tarot Reading App

-This is a Streamlit app that uses OpenAI's GPT-3.5 Turbo model to provide tarot readings.
+This is a Streamlit app that uses OpenAI's GPT-4 model to provide tarot readings.
 The user can draw cards for a Celtic Cross spread, and the app will provide a detailed interpretation of the spread, including 2nd, 3rd, and 4th degree associations and constellations.

 ## How to run the app